kristinemlarson/gnssrefl/README.md

 http://dx.doi.org/10.5880/GFZ.1.1.2016.002.

-### File Formats <a name=fileformats"></a>
+### File Formats <a name="fileformats"></a>

+(under construction)

 RINEX files must be version 2.11 or 3.

-For RINEX 2.11, filenames should be lowercase and following the community standard.
+For RINEX 2.11, filenames should be lowercase and following the community standard:

-Assuming the environment variables for ORBITS and REFL_CODE have been set :

-(under construction)
+4 character station name + day of year (3 characters) + '0.' + two character year  + 'o'

+In many cases Hatanaka compressed formats are used by data archives.
+These haev a 'd' instead an 'o' at the end of the filename.

+We are working to make a NMEA reader for this software package.

 ### rinex2snr - making SNR files from RINEX files <a name="module1"></a>